Alway066/Pytorch_Retinaface/README.md

 ### Note
 + This repository is forked from [biubug6/Pytorch_Retinaface](https://github.com/biubug6/Pytorch_Retinaface)
 + Based on this project, we merge the three tasks of **face detection, face key point detection, and face pose estimation** into one task.
++ Now, we only release network's code and demo's code!
+More codes will be released in the future.

 ### Inference
 ```